GunaPalanivel/GunaPalanivel/README.md

 ## ✨ Fun Facts

-- 🎬 "The Pursuit of Happyness" is my favorite movie.
+- 🎬 "The Pursuit of Happyness" & "The Internship" is my favorite movie.
 - 🍿 I prefer Hollywood movies over Bollywood.
 - 🧠 I enjoy absorbing knowledge from various sources, be it books, videos, conversations, tech talks, and real-world challenges.